Home » Edinburgh »

 Blue overlap: Approximate spread of the former Nor Loch

-With the Nor Loch swamp forming one line of defense, the Edinburgh Castle forming the next, the city decided to build a wall (the red line in the map above) to protect them from surprise attacks.
+With the Nor Loch swamp forming one line of defense and Edinburgh Castle forming the next, the city decided to build a wall (the red line in the map above) to protect them from surprise attacks.

-While the Flodden Wall and the region’s natural geography helped protect the city from English attacks, they didn’t allow the city to expand with time.
+While the Flodden Wall and the region’s natural geography helped protect the city from English attacks, they didn’t allow it to expand with time.

 As a result, the residents started living on top of one another.